 Although considered old school by some, a single blade safety razor provides the best irritation-free shave.
 Adverts paid for by the shaving industry have tried to convince people that more and more blades are the answer.
 The reality is, multi-blade razors are expensive, and your hair can get caught in the blades, resulting in tugging, razor burn and irritated skin.

 A single blade safety razor provides a crisp and clean shave with minimal to no irritation.
 People who suffer from sensitive skin find safety razors work for them, even after lots of different multi-blade razors have failed to live up to expectations.
 Safety razors are not only long lasting, they offer a quality shave at a much better value.
-Replacement blades are a fraction of the cost of multi-blade razor cartridges (and they’re plastic-free too!).
+Replacement blades are a fraction of the cost of multi-blade razor cartridges; you can pick up a year's supply for under a tenner (and they’re plastic-free too!).

 2. Prepare your face properly